stjudecloud/docs/docs/guides/tools/warden.md

 the results. **alignmentStatistics.txt** shows alignment statistics for all samples.
 This file is a plain text tab-delimited file that can be opened in Excel or a text editor such as Notepad++.
-This file contains information on the total reads per sample, the percantage of duplicate reads and the percentage of mapped reads.
+This file contains information on the total reads per sample, the percentage of duplicate reads and the percentage of mapped reads.
 An example of this file is below.
 (Within the DNAnexus output directory structure, these files will be in the COMBINED\_FLAGSTAT directory.)